-The department was formed in 1970 and was called the Department of Thermal and Environmental Engineering.
+The school was formed in 1970 and was called the Department of Thermal and Environmental Engineering.
 In 1971 the program was accredited by ECPD (ABET) as a Mechanical Engineering program.
 There were 8 Faculty members at that time.
-In 1984 the name of the department was changed to the Department of Mechanical Engineering and Energy Processes.
-There are now 15 Faculty members including the Chair, the Director of The Center for Advanced Friction Studies, and the Director of the Coal Research Center.
-The department offers B.S. and M.S. degrees in Mechanical Engineering and participates in the College-wide Ph.D. program in Engineering Science.
+In 1984 the name of the school was changed to the Department of Mechanical Engineering and Energy Processes.
+There are now 14 Faculty members including the Chair and the Director of the Coal Research Center.
+The school offers B.S. and M.S. degrees in Mechanical Engineering and participates in the College-wide Ph.D. program in Engineering Science.

 WHY MECHANICAL ENGINEERING?

 When you think about Mechanical Engineering most of you probably think about machines like automobiles, airplanes, the aerospace program, earth moving equipment, farm implements, and manufacturing.
 You would be only partly correct because there is so much more to Mechanical Engineering.
 Almost every aspect of life is touched by mechanical engineering.
 If something moves or uses energy, a mechanical engineer was probably involved in its design or production.
 Mechanical Engineers are found in every major manufacturing industry, scientific organization, medical industry, government agency, consulting firm, business and patent law offices and more.

 At SIU, students will learn that Mechanical Engineering involves not only machines and their design, but thermal systems (heating, air conditioning, and refrigeration), energy and chemical processes, combustion, materials and their properties, computer simulations, nano-technology and more.
 Our Mechanical Engineers learn how to identify and solve problems that can help make society safer and better.